ollionorg/flow-lineage/stories/properties.md

 <h2 id="templateData">templateData</h2>

-The data required by each node, needs to be present in the node schema .
-For example, if you a have node that has to display basic user information like name, email, and phone number, and a success state then the templateData would be like below.
+The data required by each node needs to be present in the node schema.

 ###### Note: Use “\${node.data.key}” to access templateData in your node template.